The Directory of Literary Agents

 Notes

 Lori Nowicki is a literary agent with Painted Words.
-Painted Words’ founder, Lori Nowicki, holds a Master’s Degree in Education and worked extensively as a teacher and specialist in public schools for ten years prior to starting her agency.
-She has brought her background in education to the field of publishing—representing illustrators since 1992.
+Painted WordsÕ founder, Lori Nowicki, holds a MasterÕs Degree in Education and worked extensively as a teacher and specialist in public schools for ten years prior to starting her agency.
+As a special needs teacher she helped students in all areas, but found a passion for inspiring reluctant readers to love books.
+Her favorite project was teaching her sixth grade classes how to write and illustrate comic books.
+In 1992, she began representing several of her illustrator friends, while teaching part-time.

 Notes